How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Methods

-\textbf{Analysis.} We analyzed 12 transcripts, with total word count of 84,908 using abductive coding~\cite{tavory2014abductive, cheong2024not}.
+All interviews were conducted via Zoom with participants' consent.
+We generated automated transcriptions, followed by manual corrections.
+We analyzed 14 transcripts, with a total word count of 84,908.
+One author cleaned transcripts to preserve conversational tone while enhancing readability.
+Three authors conducted abductive coding manually~\cite{tavory2014abductive, cheong2024not}, using an open-source analysis tool Taguette~\cite{rampin2021taguette}.
 Consistent with grounded theory methods, we used emergent themes from data collection to concurrently refine our interview questions and inform our analytical framework.
-Our findings enter into dialogue with literature from AI integration in legal professions~\cite{bhattacharya2021incorporating, frankenreiter2022natural, translating_legalese, almeida2024legal, nithya2024ai} and its normative and practical concerns~\cite{legg2019artificial, fagan2020natural, cheong2024not}.
-Our analysis synthesizes relevant aspects of these fields within the context of our research questions.
-One author cleaned transcripts to preserve conversational tone while enhancing readability.
+Our findings enter into dialogue with literature on AI integration in legal professions~\cite{bhattacharya2021incorporating, frankenreiter2022natural, translating_legalese, almeida2024legal, nithya2024ai} and its normative and practical concerns~\cite{legg2019artificial, fagan2020natural, cheong2024not}.
 Three authors engaged in iterative codebook refinement through multiple team meetings, ensuring that all transcripts were assigned to at least two coders.
-The codebook was finalized through multiple rounds of meetings.
-In this process, multiple coders examined all documents and reached consensus on codes through discussion, rendering inter-rater reliability metrics unnecessary~\cite{mcdonald2019reliability}.
+Through these meetings, multiple coders examined all documents and reached consensus on codes through discussion, rendering inter-rater reliability metrics unnecessary~\cite{mcdonald2019reliability}.